xime377/UAV-classification/README.md

 0.1.
 Point_to_poly Script to create a polygon that will define the area of subset

 0.2.
 Clipping.R Script to subset de image to an area of interest using GDAL

+0. List_scripts.R Script to list all the scripts related to one task, one per mosaic, in order to run them in a batch process